Harut20024/PowerFind/README.md

    Start your Spring Boot application and PostgreSQL container locally.

-2) Use Docker Compose (Java + PostgreSQL)

-   Run both Java and PostgreSQL together using Docker Compose.

-3) Manually Run Docker Containers:
+2) Manually Run Docker Containers:

    Pull the image from Docker Hub: